 A horse ridden for its strength and its ability to jump obstacles.

-A polo player under 18 years of age.
+According to the terms used in polo 'junior' refers to a player under 18 years of age.

 Slang for slaughterhouse or someone who buys horses for the purpose of taking them to slaughter.

 When the ball crosses the back line in the sport of polo, the defending team knocks the ball back into play.